slhck/ffmpeg-normalize/README.md

 - `-ofmt OUTPUT_FORMAT, --output-format OUTPUT_FORMAT`: Media format to use for output file(s).

-    See 'ffmpeg -formats' for a list.
+    See `ffmpeg -formats` for a list.

     If not specified, the format will be inferred by ffmpeg from the output file name.
 If the output file name is not explicitly specified, the extension will govern the format (see '--extension' option).

 - `-ext EXTENSION, --extension EXTENSION`: Output file extension to use for output files that were not explicitly specified.
+(Default: `mkv`)

 ## FAQ